ericatsydney/ericatsydney.github.io/_posts/2020-04-15-spring-boot.markdown

 And if we need to scan package not in default component scanning, we need to explicitly to add `@ComponentScan` annotation.

+@ConfigurationProperties Spring Boot 2.2 will add the corresponding field as bean into the application context.

+- then the config can be got from the either the application config or Spring Boot Admin

 **Constructor**
 @RequiredArgsContructor will generate a contructor with `final` fields.
 If customed logic is needed (e.g. setup a custom mapping for later usage), we need to create a explicit constructor manually.